 In preparation for the full opening of the Quadram Institute in mid-2018, the Institute of Food Research (IFR) has become Quadram Institute Bioscience.
-Its company number remains the same as does the registered office until it moves to the new building mid-2018.
+Its company number remains the same as does the registered office until it moves to the new Quadram Institute building in mid-2018.

 Quadram Institute Bioscience is a company limited by guarantee, with charitable status (registration number 1058499) and a Board of Trustees that oversee the Institute’ activities.
 Responsibility for day-to-day matters is delegated to the Institute Director and the Executive Board within an agreed and clearly understood framework of strategic control.